SeungJuL/TheMarketWhisperers/README.md

 - Implements React Router for navigation

 ### Backend Development
-- RESTful API architecture
+- RESTful API architecture with Flask
-- MongoDB for data storage
+- PostgreSQL for data storage
+- Flask-Login for authentication
+- yfinance for market data
+- OpenAI integration for market insights
-- Express.js for server framework
+- pytest for testing
-- Morgan for request logging
+- pylint for code quality

 ## 🤝 Contributing